Sonjorg/PSscripts/README.md

 ### **findFile.ps1**
 Easy ways to find files you cant find.
 ### **shutDownPcLater.ps1**
-If you're in the middle of a long upload, this script shuts down after a desired time.
-Creates a nice log file of when it shut down.
+If you're in the middle of a long upload or other type of job, and then have to leave, this script shuts down after a desired time.
+Creates a nice log file of when it will shut down.
 ### **Active Directory and group policy**
 Unperfect scripts that are a good start for setting up active directory, some group policy settings and creating new users.
 Everything is written in norwegian.
 ### **preciseMoneyExpenditure.ps1**
 This will filter your expenditure, download your expenditure .csv file from your bank
 ##### How to use
 Replace, remove or add to the phrases to search for all expenditure on the phrases' corresponding posts, (can also include only one entry).
 Replace "filepath.csv" with the path of the file you downloaded.